Clinical Study of GT201 in Combination With PD-1 Inhibitor for Advanced Head and Neck Tumors

 Secondary Objectives

-2. To monitor the pharmacokinetics of GT201 infusion in the treatment of advanced head and neck squamous carcinoma: duration of back infusion of GT201 in subjects, evaluate expansion status, and correlation with the effectiveness of GT201 infusion.
+2. To monitor the pharmacokinetics of GT201 infusion in the treatment of advanced head and neck tumors: duration of back infusion of GT201 in subjects, evaluate expansion status, and correlation with the effectiveness of GT201 infusion.
 To characterize serum levels of T cell related cytokines such as TNF-α, IFN-γ, IL-6.

 Purpose of exploratory study To analysis the changes of cell phenotypes and distribution of cell populations.
 To track the expansion of TIL clones by detecting T cell receptors (TCR)and other possible cytokines in peripheral blood.